kyma-project/kyma/docs/service-mesh/03-01-istio-setup-in-kyma.md

 - Global tracing is set to use the Zipkin installation provided by Kyma.
 - Ingress Gateway is expanded to handle ports `80` and `443` for local Kyma deployments.
 - DestinationRules are created by default, which disables mTLS for the `istio-ingressgateway.istio-system.svc.cluster.local` service.
+- The `istio-sidecar-injector` Mutating Webhook Configuration is patched to exclude Gardener resources in the kube-system namespace and the timeout is set to 10 seconds.